 8. Underlying problems

-Understanding that the project is slipping against the schedule and knowing why may give us a warning to other underlying problems which are costing the project money.
+Understanding that the project is slipping against the schedule and knowing why may give us a warning to other underlying problems that are costing the project money.

 The one thing that’s worse than not having a construction schedule is having a schedule that is incorrect.
 Yet, many construction schedules aren’t correct.
 Here are a few common mistakes.